charto/cget/README.md

 });
 ```

-Running it the first time prints and saves the downloaded file and its headers:
+Running it the first time prints and saves the downloaded file and its headers including any redirects, for example:

+- `cache/www.google.com.header.json`
-- `cache/www.google.com/index.html`
+- `cache/www.google.<COUNTRY>/<NONCE>`
-- `cache/www.google.com/index.html.header.json`
+- `cache/www.google.<COUNTRY>/<NONCE>.header.json`

 The second time it prints the exact same output, but without needing a network connection.